uchicago-capp-camp-2025/capp-camp-setup/documents/booster1/booster1.rst

 Simulating "Going to Boston" requires us to simulate the rolling of a set of dice.
 We will use the built-in ``random`` library for this purpose.
-Specifically, the function ``random.randint``, which generates a random value between specified lower and upper bounds inclusive.
+Specifically, the function ``random.randint``, which generates a random value between a lower bound and an upper bound inclusive.
 (Inclusive here means that both the lower bound and the upper bound are among the values that might be generated).